Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Success requires action, not just words.
-As Andrew Fashion says: "Make it happen now, not tomorrow.
-Tomorrow is a loser’s excuse."
-We need to take ownership of our lives and take action to reach our goals.
-There's no time to wait or procrastinate.
-Now is the time.
+Nothing comes easy, and to be successful, we have to be dedicated and passionate.
+Thomas J. Watson said it best: "To be successful, you have to have your heart in your business, and your business in your heart".
+We must do our best and put in the effort to reach our goals.

 <!-- </quote> -->